QuSpin/QuSpin/README.md

     * `f_norm`: (optional) if set to `False` the mixed DM built from `f` is NOT normalised and the norm is returned under the key `f_norm`.

-    The keys are CANNOT be chosen arbitrarily.
+    The keys CANNOT be chosen arbitrarily.

     If this option is specified, then all Diagonal ensemble quantities are averaged over the energy distribution $f(E_1,f\_args)$: